jacobjohnsson/QC-32/readme.txt

   Programmers Guide
   -----------------

   The following section describes how to write function calls on the QC-32.
-This computer does not have a conventional stack yet it can be emulated by following the steps below.
+This computer does not have the conventional instructions yet it can be emulated by following the steps below.

-  This strategy assumes that the stack pointer is always kept in r_0 and the base pointer in r_1.
+  This strategy assumes that the stack pointer is always kept in r_0, the base pointer in r_1, arguments are put on the stack and the return value is stored in r_2.

+  The caller must first save it's own registers on the stack, the write the return address to the stack followed by potential arguments.
+After calling the function with a branch instruction, the caller must restore it's registers.

   Note that the caller can no longer make any assumptions about the other registers since the callee is free to do what ever it wants with them, therefore if the caller wants to use the registers after the function call it must save them in memory first.
 The stack will look like the following ahead of the call:

                      .----------------.    '
                      |                |    '